Russia hopes to land humans on the Moon in 2029

-Russia also plans to send a lunar polar lander around 2024, named Luna-25, or Luna-Glob lander.
+Russia also plans to send a lunar polar lander around 2024, named Luna-25 (formerly known as the Luna-Glob lander).
 It will be the country’s first step toward the creation of a fully robotic base on the Moon.
 Currently, five Luna missions are planned.
 The European Space Agency (ESA) has lately expressed interest in Russian efforts to colonize the Moon.
 The agency said it would offer key technical expertise for future lunar missions.

 ESA also hopes that a possible cooperation with Russia could help the agency send European astronauts to the Moon.

 “We have an ambition to have European astronauts on the Moon.
 There are currently discussions at [an] international level going on for broad cooperation on how to go back to the Moon,” said Berengere Houdou, the head of the lunar exploration group at ESA’s European Space Research and Technology Centre (ESTEC).

 Tuesday’s announcement coincides with the start of the Russian isolation experiment Luna-2015 (Moon-2015) at the Institute for Biomedical Problems (IBMP) of the Russian Academy of Sciences.
 The experiment simulates an eight-day-long flight from the Earth to the Moon and aims at testing the psychology and physiology of female humans – as the crew consists of six women.
 RKK Energia said that its specialists will closely study the results of this experiment and, possibly, will take them into account when developing the hardware to support a manned lunar mission.